espressif/esp-idf/docs/en/get-started/establish-serial-connection.rst

 If you got here from section :ref:`get-started-connect` when installing s/w for ESP32 development, then go back to section :ref:`get-started-configure`.

+(If you are following the CMake preview documentation, `go back to the CMake-specific section instead <:ref:get-started-configure>`.

 .. _esptool documentation: https://github.com/espressif/esptool/wiki/ESP32-Boot-Mode-Selection#automatic-bootloader